wilmoore/sprout-commonjs-lib/root/contributing.md

 ## Dependencies

-To ensure that (1) we are not depending on uninstalled packages and (2) we haven't installed any unused packaged, we're using [dependency-check](https://www.npmjs.com/package/dependency-check).
+To ensure that (1) we are not depending on uninstalled packages and (2) we haven't installed any unused packaged, we're using [dependency-check].

 ```shell
 npm run dependency-check